frequenz-floss/frequenz-sdk-python/docs/user-guide/glossary.md

 A generator that produces combined heat and power ([CHP](#chp)).
 Usually powered via combustion of some form of fuel.

+#### Consumer

+Typically used in context with a metric, i.e. consumer power or consumer current.
+This aggregates all remaining electrical energy [consumption](#consumption) in a microgrid that are not covered by other asset types and components.
+Under normal circumstances this is expected to correspond to the [gross consumption](#gross-consumption) of the site excluding active parts and battery.
+In [Passive-sign convention](#passive-sign-convention) consumer power is usually positive, but negative values can occur in exotic site topologies (e.g. unidentified generators) and or due to sudden short-term effects.

 #### Converter

 Generally refers to [DC-to-DC converter](#dc-to-dc-converter).